 Pete's Walks - Coombe Hill and the Hampdens (part 1)

-I did this walk on 12th February, 2008.
+I did this walk on 12th February, 2008 (for a longer and more detailed account of this route see here).
 I have done the same walk, or variations of it, several times before and I am sure I will do it many more times.
 It goes through one of my favourite parts of the Chilterns, an area that is a true delight to walk through.
 There are the typical Chilterns scenery of wooded hills and deep valleys, great views from the escarpment, attractive villages and various sites of historic interest.
 There are Red Kites and Buzzards in the air, and Muntjac and Fallow deer in the woods.
 At the right times of year there are a wide variety of wildflowers to be seen.
 This 12.5 mile walk really does have a great deal to offer.

 I started at the car park on Coombe Hill, a couple of miles west of Wendover.
-Setting off about 10.40, I first made my way to the monument on the top of the hill, initially walking through an area of bracken and thin scrub, then through a belt of trees and then along a broad strip of grass with trees and bushes either side.
+Setting off about 10.40am, I went through the gate at the entrance to the car park and took the middle of three paths starting there.
+This crossed an area of grass and bushes then went through a belt of trees, after which I turned right and followed a broad strip of grass to to the monument on top of Coombe Hill.

 Approaching the monument on top of Coombe Hill